Lorenzo-Della-Torre/odtb2pilot/docs/setup.md

 and all the vbf, dbf, and sddb files will be copied over to the rigs/<rigname>/ directories.

+do add the rigs that you typically use to ~/.ssh/config:

+        Host pX
+          Hostname bsw-piX.dhcp.nordic.volvocars.net
+          User ci

+Then you can directly connect to the rig with the user 'ci' as follows: ssh pX

 ### Configuring the software on the raspberry pi